-7.--(1) A person accused of an offence in respect of which bail is dispensed with under section 6 is entitled to be and, subject to section 25, to remain at liberty in respect of the offence until required to appear before a court in respect of the offence.

-(2) This section does not apply to a person who is in custody for some other offence or reason in respect of which the person is not entitled to be at liberty, whether under this Decree or otherwise.
+- 7.-(1) A person accused of an offence in respect of which bail is dispensed with sentitled to be and, subject to section 25, to remain at liberty in respect of the offence until required to appear before a court in respect of the offence. - (2) This section does not apply to a person who is in custody for some other offence or reason in respect of which the person is not entitled to be at liberty, whether under this act or otherwise.